Quentin Tarantino's unrealized projects: Faster, Pussycat! Kill! Kill! remake

 Tarantino expressed in January 2008 his interest in a raunchy remake of the 1966 sexploitation film Faster, Pussycat!
 Kill!
 Kill!.
 The film has quite an influence on Tarantino; even going as far as to referencing the movie and giving co-writer/director of Faster, Pussycat!, Russ Meyer, thanks in his 2007 film Death Proof.
 Allegedly, the top casting choices would have been Kim Kardashian, Eva Mendes, and Britney Spears, with porn star Tera Patrick as Varla.
 When the rumor of Britney Spears playing Varla was brought to his attention, a source close to Tarantino replied that, "There is no truth to this."
 Actress Tura Satana clarified in an interview that she is working closely with Tarantino in rewriting the script.
 Since then, no other updates have emerged from his remake.

 Berlin Game, Mexico Set and London Match

-When promoting the Kill Bill films, Tarantino stated that he wanted to adapt the first trilogy of novels by Len Deighton about fictional spy Bernard Samson; Berlin Game, Mexico Set and London Match.
+When promoting Inglourious Basterds, Tarantino stated that he wanted to adapt the first trilogy of novels by Len Deighton about fictional spy Bernard Samson; Berlin Game, Mexico Set and London Match.
 "I love England," Tarantino said.
 "It would be a wonderful life experience to have an excuse to work [there] for six or nine months."
 Tarantino also mused about working with British actors Simon Pegg, Kate Winslet, Michael Caine and Anthony Hopkins on projects.